Justice

 How can I find out more about this issue and St. Andrew’s position?

 We’re glad you asked!
-Feel free to contact any of our pastors or executive director with further questions.
+Feel free to contact any of our pastors with further questions.
 You can catch us on a Sunday morning or at the church during the week, and we will be happy to talk with you.

 How did we become a Reconciling Congregation?